 The absence of a well-defined inventory management system can bring your oiled machine to a halt.
 Moreover, many business owners misconceive that inventory management is only about stockpiling products.
 In contrast, several nitty-gritty elements fall under the inventory management function.

 In QuickBooks, you can easily manage, control, and modify all types of inventory-related tasks at your fingertips.
-Here are some terms to get you started:
+Here are some inventory terms to get you started:

 1. Cycle Counting